Cubs outlast Reds in 14-inning thriller

 Chicago, IL (Sports Network) - Julio Borbon delivered a pinch-hit, two-out, game-winning RBI single in the bottom of the 14th inning to help the Cubs steal a 6-5 victory over the Cincinnati Reds in the finale of a four-game set at Wrigley Field.

 Cincinnati held a 5-4 advantage heading into the eighth, but the Cubs rallied off reliever Sam LeCure.
 Schierholtz walked with one out and Luis Valbuena followed with a single.
-After Welington Castillo flew out, Darwin Barney hit a game-tying RBI single to right.
+After Welington Castillo flew out, Darwin Barney came through in the clutch with a game-tying RBI single to right.

 Hector Rondon (1-0) earned the win after escaping a jam in the top of the 14th.
 With runners on second and third and two outs, Rondon struck out Derrick Robinson to end the threat in a 10-pitch at-bat.